SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 <img src="{{ site.baseurl }}/images/bela-lugosi-as-dracula.gif" width="200" height="148" alt="Either Bela Lugosi as Dracula, or your humble Weekend Editor seeing a mask worn below the nose." title="Either Bela Lugosi as Dracula, or your humble Weekend Editor seeing a mask worn below the nose." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 So&hellip; we'll continue to mask, but try to control our rage at seeing unmasked people, or idiots wearing masks beneath their noses.
 For now.
 I promise I'll personally try not to glare at people like Bela Lugosi does here.
-He had the excuse that he was playing Dracula; I'm just ticked off at malicious compliance about masks.
+He at least had the excuse that he was playing Dracula in a film. <sup id="fn5a">[[5]](#fn5)</sup> I'm just perpetually ticked off at malicious/incompetent compliance about masks.

 ---